onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 reels/shorts from a specific domain/collective

 when the abstract is way too abstract - that simply means we need better explanations, communication and tactics

+You might think that the current system is an immovable object but I’m presenting an unstoppable force

+War is an autoimmune disease

+Inversion: From race to the bottom to race to the top

+If one collective becomes radically open, some of their fruits will be copied by others without any reciprocity, but some aspects will not be copyable without reform, and if the others do reform they’d be gradually becoming similar and converging towards the open ones which is what the open ones should want anyway.
+Openness can lead to cultural hegemony

+cultural hegemony

+What’s the fastest path for someone to meaningfully contribute?

+The world will continue getting more complex faster and faster and more of the work will continue to get automated - rendering people increasingly confused, powerless and unnecessary - the only sensible course of action is to double down on human development so that they can remain relevant and not self-destruct (and why not even thrive?).
+This is universally true for all people.

+My ultimate job is to explain what needs to be done such that you can understand it and spread it.
+That’s it.
+I don’t have to code it - all I have to do is convince you to want to spread it.
+I’m the spark of a chain reaction.
+I actively don’t want to be necessary and I will be engaged only to the degree that it’s necessary.

+Our potential is staggering and the delta is tragic/catastrophic